 Just remember that on some of these routes, you will have to switch trains in the middle of the journey.

 There are several routes that buses take from different cities, both Swiss and international.
 See this site with some routes: https://global.flixbus.com and https://flugbus.ch/en/en-startseite

 There are also private buses direct from Rome, Paris, Florence and Munich.
 Some bus services offer sightseeing tours around Interlaken as well.

 It is also easy to reach by car, as we did.
 Interlaken is well signposted by the Swiss “Autobahn” network, which has excellent connections with the main centres in Europe.

 Just bear in mind that in Switzerland, each region speaks a different language (German, Italian, French and the Swiss dialect).
 The official language of Interlaken being German, but the primary language spoken is the local variant of the Swiss-German dialect “Alemannic”.
 However, the vast majority speak English very well.

-I really want to return to the region and further explore the various towns and the magnificent landscape that Interlaken has.
+I really want to return to the region to further explore the various towns and the magnificent landscape that Interlaken has.

 I hope you have a lovely time over there and very soon I’ll write about what to do on Lake Brienz and Lake Thun.
 Plus the tips on what to do in Interlaken on rainy days, which are in this post here.

 This post is also available in: Português